greg/objser/spec.md

 The array that follows the map designator contains alternating keys and values, in the form (key0, val0, key1, val1, ...).

-To conserve space, use `emap` to store an empty map in one byte:
+To conserve space and for consistency with other formats, an `emap` should be used to store an empty map:

 	emap: empty map
 	 --------